smartfile/client-python/README.rst

     >>> # Or use a file-like object with a name attribute
     >>> api.post('/path/data/', file=file('foobar.png', 'rb'))

-Downloading is automatic, if the Content-Type header indicates content other than the expected JSON return value, then a file-like object is returned.
+Downloading is automatic, if the :code:`'Content-Type'` header indicates content other than the expected JSON return value, then a file-like object is returned.

 .. code:: python